Let’s discuss USAA insurance claim payout, settlement and time limit.

 Let’s look at how the USAA claims process works:

 When a client is not hurt very badly (or at all), the injury case will usually settle quickly.
-The client got better!
-So the damages and thus the value of the case for the client will be smaller.
+Because the client got better, the damages and value of the case for the client will be smaller.
 We can work these out quickly, usually in a couple of months or less.

-When a client is really hurt but USAA’s car insurance policy limits are small, the case will usually settle quickly.
+When a client is hurt badly but USAA’s car insurance policy limits are small, the case will usually settle quickly.
 We will gather up medical records very quickly and send the demand letter to the insurance company.

 When liability is clear (like in a rear-end auto accident claim) the case will tend to settle quicker.
 For cases where liability is in question (like when car drivers dispute who caused a wreck), the case will usually take longer to settle.

-When a client has permanent injuries and USAA’s policy limits are high, the case will often take longer to settle.
-There is more room to negotiate.
+When a client has permanent injuries and USAA’s policy limits are high, the case will often take longer to settle because there is more room to negotiate.
 At the same time, the client might continue to need more and more medical treatment which can continue to increase the value of the case.

 Does USAA Pay Pain and Suffering?

-USAA does not want to pay an injured person for Pain and Suffering.
-But a good car accident attorney will force them to pay for Pain and Suffering for the right cases.
+USAA does not want to pay an injured person for pain and suffering, but a good car accident attorney will be able to help their client be compensated for pain and suffering for the right cases.

 Non-economic damages refer to human losses.
 Putting a quantifiable number to account what was taken from a person.
 Non-economic damages include pain, suffering, disability, physical impairment, disfigurement, mental anguish, inconvenience, or loss of capacity for the enjoyment of life.

 See below to see what a Judge read to a Jury about damages in a recent car accident case we tried.

-Before you put in a personal injury claim, you must prove permanent injury from your case accident if you want USAA to pay your pain and suffering.
+Before you file a personal injury claim, you must prove permanent injury from your case accident if you want USAA to pay your pain and suffering.
 And for good reason: Florida law requires a doctor to say it’s more likely than not you have a permanent injury to claim pain and suffering.